Winston-Salem nurse fights COVID-19 in America's hardest-hit hospital

 She left her home in Winston-Salem two weeks ago.

-"New York is the epicenter in the actual hospital I’m at which is my Maimonides Memorial Hospital in Brooklyn is the 'Ground Zero,'" she said "They’ve had the most cases in the neighborhood that surrounds that hospital has had the most cases in the entire country."
+"New York is the epicenter in the actual hospital I’m at, which is Maimonides Memorial Hospital in Brooklyn, is the 'Ground Zero,'" she said.
+"They’ve had the most cases in the neighborhood that surrounds that hospital -- the most cases in the entire country."

-When she spoke to the Four 2 Five's Maddie Gardner, she had just completed a 13 hour overnight shift taking care of four COVID positive patients.
+When she spoke to the Four 2 Five's Maddie Gardner, she had just completed a 13-hour overnight shift taking care of four COVID-19-positive patients.

 "All of them had tracheostomy that were connected to ventilators and none of them were really conscious but they were active so we have to medicate them to keep them calm."